binarly-io/efiXplorer/README.md

 * Philip Lebedev ([@p41l](https://github.com/p41l/))
 * Yegor Vasilenko ([@yeggor](https://github.com/yeggor/))

 __Supported versions of Hex-Rays products:__ everytime we focus on last versions of IDA and Decompiler because trying to use most recent features from new SDK releases.
-That's mean we tested just on recent versions of Hex-Rays products and not guaranteed stable work on previous generations.
+That means we tested only on recent versions of Hex-Rays products and do not guarantee stable work on previous generations.

-__Why not IDApython:__ all code developed on C++ because it's more stable way to support complex plugin and get full power of most recent SDK's features.
+__Why not IDApython:__ all code developed in C++ because it's a more stable and performant way to support a complex plugin and get full power of most recent SDK's features.

 __Supported Platforms:__ Win, Linux and OSX (x86/x64).